 Analyzing Carnival's Unusual Options Activity

-Carnival (NYSE:CCL) shares experienced unusual options activity on Friday.
-The stock price moved down to $22.13 following the option alert.
+Shares of Carnival (NYSE:CCL) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $23.23.

 - Sentiment: BEARISH